dsaichand3/Reinforcement-Learning/README.md

 #### To start the game, type python play-pong.py on command line

-#### In case if you want to train the game type python train-pong.py on command line
+#### In case if you want to train the game, type python train-pong.py on command line